Jim Newton

 Comparing use-cases of tree-fold vs fold-left, how to fold and color a map

-Abstract In this article we examine some consequences of computation order of two different conceptual implementations of the fold function.
+In this article we examine some consequences of computation order of two different conceptual implementations of the fold function.
 We explore a set of performance- and accuracy-based experiments on two implementations of this function.
 In particular, we contrast the traditional fold-left implementation with another approach we refer to as tree-fold.
 It is often implicitly supposed that the binary operation in question has constant complexity.
 We explore several application areas which diverge from that assumption: rational arithmetic, floating-point arithmetic, and Binary Decisions Diagram construction.
+These are binary operations which degrade in performance as the fold iteration progresses.
+We show that these types of binary operations are good candidates for tree-fold.

 Continue reading